Meet Herb Lentz, '00

 How do you believe Albion alumni can effect change at their alma mater?

 In so many ways!
 Everyone automatically thinks of support for their alma matter in terms of donations.
 While this obviously helps, alumni can also have a direct impact with their time and voice.
-There are opportunities to provide career mentorship through the Career Development Office.
+There are opportunities to provide career mentorship through the Career and Internship Center.
 Alumni can provide information about their fantastic education to prospective students and pass along those names to the Admission Office.
 And alumni can serve as ambassadors for Albion by simply speaking well of their alma mater to others they see.
 I wear Albion attire frequently, and while it's often a fellow Brit on the street stopping me, I'm more often asked about Albion by those who haven't attended.
 Being a vocal cheerleader for Albion is a fantastic way for alumni to have an easy, direct impact.

 There are a number of local alumni chapters that provide programming for alumni across the country; one only needs to stay tuned to their mail, email, or chapter Facebook page to learn more.
 The Alumni Engagement Office provides multiple ways to connect over the course of any given month.
 Coming to an event, or taking an active leadership role in these chapters, is another fantastic way to increase the network of Britons across the country, and a means of impacting the strength of our alma mater.